-In fact, the division grew to onboard many new employees during the 2021-22 period, including Queensland, servicing Metro South Health and Metro North Hospital and Health Service
+In fact, the division grew its business to onboard many new clients during the 2021-22 period, including Metro South Health and Metro North Health, Queensland.
 New Hospitals services were also introduced, responding to gaps in the market of which we were well positioned to fill.

-This year we very proud to have returned \$23,083,442 of Medicare ineligible debt to Australian hospitals, including The Royal Adelaide Hospital, Metro South Health, Metro North Hospital and Health Service, Darwin and Alice Springs Hospital, Alfred Hospital, Austin Hospital, Sunshine Hospital and Health Service, Canberra Metro and West Moreton Hospital.
+This year we very proud to have returned \$23 million of Medicare ineligible debt to Australian hospitals, including The Royal Adelaide Hospital, Metro South Health, Metro North Hospital and Health Service, Darwin and Alice Springs Hospital, Alfred Hospital, Austin Hospital, Sunshine Hospital and Health Service, and West Moreton Hospital.
 This was the largest return of Medicare ineligible funds to hospitals on record.

-This has resulted from our continuing best practice in developing and implementing enhanced debt recovery innovations and processes which ultimately maximise the debt recovery opportunity for hospitals.

-Our services have been refined to optimally meet our hospital and health care clients needs.
+This has resulted from our continuing drive to develop and implement debt recovery innovations which ultimately maximise the debt recovery opportunity for hospitals.
+Our services have been refined to optimally meet our hospital and health care clients needs